frictionlessdata/frictionless-py/docs/steps/resource.md

 # Resource Steps

-The Resource steps are only available for a package transformation.
+The Resource steps are only available for a package transformation (except for `steps.resource_update` available for standalone resources).
 This includes some basic resource management operations like adding or removing resources along with the hierarchical `transform_resource` step.

 ## Add Resource